things-library/Docker/README.md

 # Docker

-docker-compose scripts used for various integration testing
+This repository is the various docker-compose scripts used for various integration testing to speed up testing purposes so that test containers don't have to be constantly stood up and destroyed.

 | Image | Description |
 | -- | -- |